-In December 2011, the IASB issued amendments to IAS 32, which provides additional guidance to the requirements for the offsetting of financial assets and financial liabilities.
-This standard is effective for annual periods beginning on or after January 1, 2014 and is applied retrospectively.
-Early adoption is permitted.
+In July 2014, the IASB issued the final version of IFRS 9, which includes guidance on recognition and derecognition of financial assets and financial liabilities applicable to pension plan financial statements.
+IFRS 9 is to be applied retrospectively for annual periods beginning on or after January 1, 2018, however early adoption is permitted.